Satisfactory Academic Progress (SAP) Policy

 - A cumulative credit completion percentage (CumCCP) of 70 percent, calculated by cumulative credit hours completed divided by cumulative credit hours attempted

-- Completion of graduation requirements within 150 percent of the published length of the degree or diploma program, e.g., complete the 120-credit degree program within 180 attempted credits.
+- The completion of graduation requirements within 150 percent of the published length of the degree or diploma program, e.g., complete the 120-credit degree program within 180 attempted credits

 Students who fail to meet or exceed any one of the SAP standards for the first time will be placed on suspension warning.
 Students in suspension warning status are given one additional semester of enrollment and financial aid eligibility to meet SAP standards.